kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

-We used Matplotlib's *add_subplot()* methode to create 4 plots in one figure with minimum effort.
+We used Matplotlib's *add_subplot()* method to create 4 plots in one figure with minimum effort.
 The top panel shows a plot with the default axis numbers which are 1 and 2.
 This corresponds to the axis types RA and DEC and therefore the map is a spatial map.
 The next panel has axis numbers 3 and 2 representing a *position-velocity* or *XV map* with DEC